TanmaiSathuri/Hotel-Reservation-App/README.md

 🧰 Technologies Used

-Java
+-->Java

-Collections Framework
+-->Collections Framework

-OOP Principles
+-->OOP Principles

-Date Handling
+-->Date Handling

-Menu-driven CLI application
+-->Menu-driven CLI application

 ▶️ How to Run